 This year sixth graders will explore the questions, “Is Oklahoma City doing enough to prepare for climate change?”
 Students will begin by investigating climate change, its causes, and its potential impacts globally, nationally, and locally.
 Driven by student interest, this interdisciplinary project will evolve over the course of the year and touch on issues as varied as energy production, graphing, lobbying, disaster preparedness and polar bears.

 The seventh-grade Community Service Learning program focuses on the question, "Does America fulfill its promises to Veterans?"
-Seventh graders will learn about different ways to serve the country, first-hand experiences of the those who've served, the resource available to Veterans, and the challenges Veterans may face when they return home.
+Seventh graders will learn about different ways to serve the country, first-hand experiences of those who've served, the resource available to Veterans, and the challenges Veterans may face when they return home.

 In the eighth grade, students are taking a deeper look at poverty – the causes, stratification and societal implications associated with a fundamental lack of resources – pasting all toward answering the essential question, “Is poverty necessary?”